Adding value in cautious times

 The trust’s approach to office space plays a big role in its Environmental, Social and Governance (ESG) commitment.
 The manager says that the Environmental aspect was introduced a long time ago and should be taken as read – things like providing LED lighting and efficient energy use.
 The interesting bit for SLI is the Social part.
 By creating a community within its multi-let offices and focusing on wellbeing, it can not only improve the Social aspect of ESG, but also help tenants increase productivity, thus making the space more attractive to corporate occupiers.

-SLI has made several portfolio transactions in the six months since our initiation note on the company in July 2019.
+SLI has made several portfolio transactions in the six months since QuotedData published its initiation note on the company in July 2019.
 The biggest of these was the sale of its second-largest asset, Denby 242.
 The logistics property, which is located in Denby, Derbyshire, was acquired in August 2014 to support the trust’s expansion of its industrial portfolio in the Midlands but was sold in November 2019 for £19.1m.

 Due to the significant income that the asset represented in the portfolio, and the impact on earnings if the tenant did decide to execute its break option in 2020, the manager made a wise decision to sell.

 Buying commercial property in Aberdeen that is let to an oil company could be viewed as risky – however, the manager maintains that the fundamentals on this asset make it anything but.
-For starters, the risky segment of the Aberdeen real estate market is offices, which is often the area that oil companies scale back first in a market downturn.
+In Jason’s view, the risky segment of the Aberdeen real estate market is offices, which is often the area that oil companies scale back first in a market downturn.
 Industrial and storage warehouses, on the other hand, are usually retained.
 Then you have the tenant.
 Schlumberger is a huge global oil business, listed on the New York, Euronext, London and Swiss stock exchanges, and posted revenue of almost $33bn in 2018.

 Other significant portfolio transactions conducted in the past six months comprise the disposals of an industrial unit in Milton Keynes and an office in Staines and the acquisitions of an office in Edinburgh and industrial property in Trafford Park, Manchester.